asnar00/zeta/features.md

 ## why, political

 Users, not vendors, control which features they run.
-Less unmet needs, less dark patterns, more efficiency and joyfulness.
+Less unmet needs, less dark patterns, more simplicity, more efficiency, and more joy.

 ## how